 The rule by a foreign people widened contact outside China and the Yuan dynasty is seen as a cosmopolitan era with a great mingling of cultures.
 The huge area from the Mediterranean to the Pacific under Mongol rule was split between Genghiz's descendents as four great Khanates.
-The khanate governed by Kublai was the principal ‘Khanate of the Great Khan’ as it covered the Mongolian heartland as well as China.
+The khanate governed by Kublai was the principal ‘Khanate of the Great Khan’ as it covered the Mongolian people's heartland as well as China.
 The large numbers of foreigners brought to the Mongol court counterbalanced the power of the indigenous Chinese who could not then block the Khan's plans.
 Arabs, Persians, Venetians all provided new knowledge and technology that the great Empire utilized.
 People were divided into a hierarchy of classes of Mongols; Westerners; Northern Chinese and, lowest, Southern Chinese.
 Appointments went to the candidates of highest 'class' rather than merit.
-The conversion of the Western Khans to Islam prevented a single Great Mongol leader ever emerging again as the Great Khan in China was classed as a Buddhist and therefore an infidel.
-The vastness of the Mongol Empire made exploration by Chinese adventurers and scientists possible too; a number of important journeys were made and recorded.
+The conversion of the western Khans to Islam prevented a single Great Mongol leader ever emerging again because the Great Khan in China was classed as a Buddhist and therefore an infidel.
+The vastness of the Mongol Empire made exploration by Chinese adventurers and scientists possible; a number of important journeys were made and recorded.

-At this time Marco Polo lived in China, and the tales of his travels provoked huge interest in Europe of this fabulous far away land of ‘Cathay’.
+At this time Marco Polo lived in China, and the tales of his travels provoked huge European interest in this fabulous far away land of ‘Cathay’.
 Marco Polo reported on many unusual scenes including one where that the Great Khan traveled on a great wooden room built on top of the backs of four elephants.

 The Mongols moved the Imperial capital for the first time to the site of present day Beijing (then called Dadu - Great capital or Khanbaliq ➚).
 A number of large infrastructure projects began.
 The Grand Canal was extended north from the Yellow River to Dadu.
-A paved track between Hangzhou and Beijing alongside the canal cut travel time to only 40 days.
-The famous blue and white porcelain began to be produced.
+A paved track between Hangzhou and Beijing alongside the canal cut travel time for Imperial messengers to travel the 435 miles [700 kms] in only 40 days.
+The famous blue and white porcelain began to be produced now that there was access to the blue cobalt glaze from Central Asia.
 The Mongols promoted the cotton industry as an alternative textile to silk.
 A new astronomical observatory was set up with foreign help and new detailed maps of their extensive territories were produced.

 His tactic for conquest was simple: ‘surrender or die’.
 If a city held out against him, then all the inhabitants were put to the sword.
 In some conquered kingdoms (such as the Western Xia) it is estimated that 98% of the population were killed.
-The Southern Song dynasty based at Hangzhou felt themselves safe beyond the mountains and rivers.
+The Southern Song dynasty based at Hangzhou felt themselves safe beyond the natural defenses of mountains and rivers.
 Although invincible on open plains the Mongol horsemen could not so easily launch attacks over the steep mountains and the wide rivers of central and southern China.
 The defeat of their foes, the Jurchen (Jin), in northern China did not seem necessarily a bad thing to the Song people.
 Indeed the Mongol invasion could have given opportunity for the Song to retake some land in the north.

 Meanwhile Genghiz's attention looked west to the Muslim kingdoms of Central Asia, which he then conquered.
 His vast empire stretched from Eastern Europe over most of Russia; Middle East and India.
 He could certainly claim that he ruled over most of the known world.
 Genghiz's death in 1227 while conquering the Western Xia kingdom (which covered present day Gansu and Shaanxi) gave the Southern Song a lengthy reprieve.
 Even Genghiz's death was bathed in blood, to keep his death a secret, during the long journey back to the Mongol capital of Karakorum anyone unfortunate enough to just see the funeral cortege was put to death.

 The visit of the Venetian ➚ Marco Polo to China during the Mongol (Yuan) dynasty is widely seen as the first important contact between Europe and China.
 Although trade between Europe and China dates back into the Han dynasty, as the Romans are known to have imported vast quantities of silk contact was rarely direct.
 Transport over the Silk Route was in stages through Central Asian intermediaries, Europeans did not travel to China or meet Chinese people.
 It was the establishment of the Mongol dynasty in China that opened up access to not just Europeans but to all nations.
 The court of Emperor Khubilai was cosmopolitan; he trusted Europeans more than the native Chinese.

 Marco Polo was certainly not the first European to visit.
 The reason he is so much remembered is that the book describing his visit gained a wide audience, Europeans were fascinated to hear about this mysterious far away kingdom.
-Previous visitors included Giovanni di Pian del Carpine ➚ in 1245 and William of Rubruck ➚ in 1253 who described the use of paper money, a novel concept to Europeans.
+Previous visitors had included Giovanni di Pian del Carpine ➚ in 1245 and William of Rubruck ➚ in 1253 who described the use of paper money, a novel concept to Europeans.

 Marco Polo describes the Emperor's court with an intimate portrait of the every day life.
 As well as Beijing and Xanadu he traveled to the previous capital of the Southern Song Hangzhou on the Grand Canal.
 He described Hangzhou as ‘The finest city in the World’.
 At the time the European name for the country was exotic sounding ‘Cathay’.
 He noted the animosity to the Mongol conquerors by the Han Chinese and learned the Mongol but not the Chinese language.
 On return to Italy he was imprisoned by the Genoese ➚ and it was while in prison that he dictated his book, the ‘Description of the World’.
 It was widely printed in many editions and languages and promoted a lot of interest and speculation throughout Europe about this vast, rich country far away.
 Many believed at first that the book was pure fiction as his descriptions were so fantastical.